-If you wish to edit or erase your personal information, please contact our Data Protection Officer at the email address or via our postal address above.
-If you wish us to process a subject access request please click here to download a form and send it along with copies of two separate identification documents which provide photo identification and confirm your address, such as a passport, driving licence, or utility bill.
+If you wish to exercise these rights, please complete our subject access request form (PDF) and send it along with copies of two separate identification documents which provide photo identification and confirm your address, such as a passport, driving licence or utility bill.

 Please also provide any additional information that is relevant to the nature of your contact with us, as this will help us to locate your records.